topelab/Core.Resolver/readme.md

 Unified layer resolver to different DI services.

-At this first version, Microsoft.Extensions.DependencyInjection and UnityContainer are unified with this layer.
+At the moment, only Microsoft.Extensions.DependencyInjection, UnityContainer and Autofac are unified with this layer.

 ## Changes

+### 1.3.1122.121

+- Added support for Autofac

 ### 1.3.1022.121